 HE / HIM / HIS

-What is it, how to create reliable practices to sustain it.
+What is Deep Listening, and how can we create reliable practices to sustain it?

-Rethinking our notion of practice to involve a way of being.
+Rethinking our notion of practice to involve a post-meditation way of being.

 Community, Coaching & Workshops

 Conscious leaders seek out blind spots to cultivate an interdependent awareness, integrate diverse perspectives, and employ varied competencies to serve multiple commitments.